 Frances Marshall is a Clinical Psychologist working on the Hollies outpatient learning disability team in Peterborough.
 After building up extensive knowledge in adult mental health, Frances has now specialised solely in learning disabilities.
 Her CLAHRC project is to conduct a review of the legislation, policy and practice that relates to mainstream in-patient and community services for people with learning disabilities and additional mental health needs.

 Iliana Rokkou is the User and Carer R&D manager in Cambridge and Peterborough NHS Foundation Trust.
 Iliana currently leads a programme that aims to foster meaningful service-user and carer involvement in mental health research throughout CPFT.
-Iliana’s CLAHRC project is exploring whether patient and clinician focused research priorities have the potential to advance services and benefit patients and carers in our area.
+Iliana’s CLAHRC project is exploring ways that people with lived experience of mental health issues have been involved in identifying and prioritising research topics, and the advantages and disadvantages of these methods.

 Kate Head is a Consultant Community Paediatrician working within the Cambridgeshire Community Services in Luton.
 As clinical lead for Autism Spectrum Disorder (ASD), Kate has been heavily involved in the development of the ASD pathway in her Luton services.
-Kate’s CLAHRC project is looking at the value of an information and sign posting toolkit for parents and other care-givers of people with conditions such as ASD, ADHD and Down’s syndrome
+Kate’s CLAHRC project is to co-produce some information leaflets for parents and carers about different developmental issues seen in children within a Community Paediatric setting.

 Konstantinos Ioannidis is a Higher Trainee ST6 General Adult Psychiatry working on the Inpatient psychiatric wards at Fulbourn hospital.
 Konstantinos has a strong and active interest in Eating Disorders and carried out a full-audit cycle on the early-warning-signs system used on the eating disorder ward.
 Konstantinos’ CLAHRC project is looking at optimising and validating the MARSI MEWS scoring system in an inpatient eating disorder setting.